heffrey78/link_drops/readme.md

 ## Technologies Used

-*   **HTML**: Provides the structure for the game interface and elements.
+*   **HTML5 Canvas**: Provides high-performance rendering for the game board and animations.
-*   **CSS**: Styles the game, including the board, pieces, and UI elements, to create a visually appealing experience.
+*   **HTML & CSS**: Structures and styles the UI elements outside the game board.
 *   **TypeScript**: Implements the game logic with strong typing, enhancing code quality and maintainability.
 *   **Vite**: Modern build tool that provides fast development server with hot module replacement and optimized production builds.